Get protected, get immunized.

 Check with your doctor or a public health nurse before you get the vaccine.

-You can still have the vaccine if you have a mild illness such as a cold or fever.
-Always tell your healthcare provider if you have allergies or if you have had a side effect from a vaccine in the past.
+You can still get the vaccine if you have a mild illness such as a cold or fever.

 Author: Provincial Immunization Program, Alberta Health Services